srinrven/EVA/assignment4/Architectural Basics.md

 11. **How do we know our network is not going well, comparatively, very early**

 12. **Batch Size, and effects of batch size**
+Batch size, is number of training samples, network/model will use in order to make update to model parameters/weights.
+Back propagation kicks once per batch, it will averages out the impact of all samples in a batch and  applies weights modification.
+So batch size place important role in time taken to get better performance.
+Optimal batch size will achieves the performance in lesser time.

 13. **When to add validation checks**